iMiebaka/LBE/README.md

 ```

 You also need a package manager like npm [See guide if not installed](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/)
-Other package manager like yarn can work fine too.
+Other package manager like yarn, works fine too.

 ```
 npm --version